Who is Senserva

 What does Senserva focus on?

-Senserva’s goal is to help IT personnel quickly gain benefits from Azure Sentinel and to drive Azure Sentinel forward to new capabilities.
+Senserva’s goal is to help IT personnel quickly gain benefits from the current security products they have already purchased.

 How does Senserva integrate with Azure?

 Senserva complements and extends Azure’s security solutions and components by continually gathering a wide range information from the Azure Active Directory, analyzing it and then streaming it into the Log Analytics workspace Azure Sentinel is built on.
 It is designed as a turn-key solution that does not require a separate user interface (UI).
-Instead, it works within Azure Sentinel and the underlying Log Analytics workspace, in an industry first.
-Their solution provides data into Azure Sentinel as well as queries and assets that augment Azure Sentinel.
-Senserva is built multi-tenant from the ground up, bringing full MSSP support to Azure Sentinel, and has extensive support for NIST 800-53 controls and the MITRE ATT@CK Framework.
+Instead, it works the underlying Log Analytics workspace, in an industry first.
+Their solution provides data into Microsoft Sentinel as well as queries and assets that augment Azure Sentinel.
+Senserva is built multi-tenant from the ground up, bringing full MSSP support to Azure Sentinel.

 “Members of MISA, like Senserva, offer solutions that extend Microsoft security to quickly identify and remediate security incidents before they cause business impact,” said Eric Burkholder, PM, Technology Partnerships, Azure Sentinel at Microsoft Corp.
 “The integration of Microsoft Sentinel with the Senserva’s award-winning Cloud Management Solutions allows us to work together to enhance customers’ security posture with less complexity.”